 This New Zealand-based citizen science project aims to collect data about the types and numbers of common garden birds in our own backyard.
-This is done once annually during a particular window of time (29 June to 7 July 2019) and the results contribute to New Zealand’s knowledge and monitoring of garden bird species and the health of the environment we live in.
+This is done once annually during a particular window of time, usually for 1 week starting at the end of June, and the results contribute to New Zealand’s knowledge and monitoring of garden bird species and the health of the environment we live in.

 Participation in the project requires you to be able to identify types of birds, with plenty of resources to support this.
 Opportunities for discussions around critiquing evidence (How many birds have we seen?, How do we know that we didn’t count one bird twice?) are huge, as is the potential for practising interpreting data from previous years’ surveys.